What Lengths Do RSJ Steel Beams Come In?

 Share

-RSJ steel beams are commonly supplied in standard stock lengths, with shorter or exact lengths typically achieved by cutting from those stock sizes.
-In the UK, most suppliers stock RSJs, Universal Beams (UB), and Universal Columns (UC) in a limited number of nominal mill lengths, depending on section size and availability.
+RSJ steel beams are commonly supplied in standard stock lengths, with shorter or exact sizes typically achieved by cutting from those stock lengths.
+In the UK, most suppliers stock RSJs, Universal Beams (UB) and Universal Columns (UC) in a limited number of nominal mill lengths, with a cut-to-length service providing exact sizes for individual projects.

-This guide explains the typical RSJ lengths used in UK construction, how they are supplied, and what buyers should consider before ordering.
+This guide explains the typical RSJ lengths used in UK construction, how cut-to-length supply works, and what buyers should consider before ordering.

 Standard RSJ Steel Beam Lengths in the UK